Sashegy: Maps

 The borders of Sashegy are: Hegyalja út from Dayka Gábor utca - Kálló esperes utca - Hegyalja út - Budaörsi út - Brassó út - Dayka Gábor utca until Hegyalja út.

 Name

-The present-day name was given to the hill in 1847 when the geographical features of the Buda Hills were renamed by the initiative of Hungarian philologist Gábor Döbrentei.
+The present-day name was given to the hill in 1847 when the geographical features of the Buda Hills were renamed under the initiative of Hungarian philologist Gábor Döbrentei.
 Sashegy is the translation of the former German name, Adlerberg.
 According to a popular legend a parade was held on 2 September 1686 by the victorious Christian armies after capturing Buda Castle from the Ottoman Turks.
 During the parade eagles flew from the hill nearby towards the castle.

 Medieval Hungarian names were also recorded.
 At first the hill was called Királyhegy (lit.
 King's Hill) in the 13th century because Hungarian kings usually took a rest here during hunting trips.
 Later it became a church property under the names Paphegy, Baráthegy or Istenhegy (lit.
 Parson's Hill, Friar's Hill or God's Hill).
 The Ottomans called the hill Muhanek in the 16th and 17th century.